Textiles: experimental hand stitch

 Are there any other costs?
 Is there anything I need to bring?

-As this course is delivered online, you will need to buy:
+As this course will be delivered online, you will need:

 • A range of threads and yarns in assorted colours, weights and textures